-First of all, Josep Puig Cadafalch was not only an architect.
-He was also a Catalan nationalist politician.
-Cadafalch was exiled to Paris during the Spanish Civil War.
+First of all, Josep Puig Cadafalch was an architect and Catalan nationalist politician.
+He was exiled to Paris during the Spanish Civil War.
 When he returned to Barcelona, Franco’s regime didn’t allow him from working as an architect.
-Due to fear of political punishment, Cadafalch hid all his personal files relating to his life as a politician and architect in his house.
-His family found the files almost 80 years later.
+Therefore, due to fear of political punishment, Cadafalch hid all his personal files relating to his life in his house.
+Later on, his family found the files almost 80 years later.

 Josep Puig Cadafalch decorated all the facades of the buildings with many small sculptures, and he signed each of them with the sculpture of Sant Jordi.
 The sculpture shows the patron saint of Catalonia on horseback fighting against the dragon.

 The 4 Roman-style pillars on the current Font Màgica de Montjuïc, also called the Magic Fountain of Montjuïc, represent the 4 stripes on the Catalan flag.
-Furthermore, they represent the columns Cadafalch created a century ago at the same place.
+Furthermore, they represent the columns Cadafalch created a century ago in the same place.
 In 1928, the columns were knocked down because they were regarded as a Catalan symbol.
-The columns were rebuild in his honour in 2010.
+The columns were rebuilt in his honour in 2010.

-Go to our website to read more about Barcelona’s architecture:
+To read more Go to our website to read more about Barcelona’s architecture.